alexdelorenzo/webspade/README.md

 - views in jinja2

-this is another 'learn as i go' project. like most things, i'll look back in a month and lol at the choices i've made, and then fix them. that's my workflow. shame based motivation is key.
+this is another 'learn as i go' project. like most things, i'll look back in a month and lol at the choices i've made, and then fix them. my work flow is shame dependant for motivation.

 license
 =======